Rosetta's frequently asked questions

 The mission is named after the Rosetta Stone, a slab of volcanic basalt found near the Egyptian town of Rashid (Rosetta) in 1799.
 The stone revolutionised our understanding of the past.
 By comparing the three carved inscriptions on the stone (written in two forms of Egyptian and Greek), historians were able to decipher the mysterious hieroglyphics – the written language of ancient Egypt.
 As a result of this breakthrough, scholars were able to piece together the history of a lost culture.

 The Rosetta Stone provided the key to an ancient civilisation.
 ESA’s Rosetta mission will allow scientists to unlock the mysteries of the oldest building blocks of our Solar System: comets.

 The Rosetta Mission was approved as a Cornerstone Mission in ESA's first long-term science programme (Horizon 2000) in November 1993.

 What are the mission’s objectives?

-Rosetta's main objective is to help understand the origin and evolution of the Solar System.
-A comet’s composition reflects the composition of the pre-solar nebula, out of which the Sun and the planets of the Solar System developed, more than 4600 million years ago.
-So, an in-depth analysis of Comet 67P/Churyumov-Gerasimenko by Rosetta will provide essential information to understand how the Solar System formed.
+Rosetta's prime objective is to help understand the origin and evolution of the Solar System.
+The comet’s composition reflects the composition of the pre-solar nebula out of which the Sun and the planets of the Solar System formed, more than 4.6 billion years ago.
+Therefore, an in-depth analysis of comet 67P/Churyumov-Gerasimenko by Rosetta and its lander will provide essential information to understand how the Solar System formed.